inmbolmie/ps2_to_4704_converter/converter/ps2_ibm4704/README.md

     $ make -f Makefile.rev1

-The USB connector can be used to debug the converted with hid_listen, but you have to uncomment this in lufa.c:
+The USB connector can be used to debug the converter with hid_listen, but you have to uncomment this in lufa.c:

     //USB_Init();